wdomitrz/brandes/README.md

 ## Possible, currently pointless, modifications

-Here I discuss some modifications of the code that we would not benefit from, but if having faster GPUs and slower CPUs with fast memory transfer between them, or at least having a grapl of reasonable size already in the memory of GPU, might be a reasonable approach to think of.
+Here I discuss some modifications of the code that we would not benefit from, but if having faster GPUs and slower CPUs with fast memory transfer between them, or at least having a graph of reasonable size already in the memory of GPU, might be a reasonable approach to think of.

 ### Computing prefix sums on GPU